ego-kyriarchos/pempins/README.md

 | 22% | Living | For Renting/mortgage, light, gas, water, etc. |
 | 30% | Food | For food. |

-Also you can move the money between the differents accounts, **is inadvisable to move money from 'Tithe' to another place**.
-Please don't do that...
+Also you can move the money between the differents accounts.

 ## Generate executable file
 pyinstaller -n "Pempins" --onefile -w --icon=logo/Pempins.png main.py

+## Database
+The databae used is sqlite3, it saves without encryption in your user folder.
+Windows: C:\Users\User\pempins\pempins.db
+Linux: /home/user/pempins/pempins.db